klippa-app/react-native-klippa-scanner-sdk/README.md

         // The warning message when the camera turned out of portrait mode.
         OrientationWarningMessage: "Hold your phone in portrait mode",

+        // The camera mode for scanning one part documents.
+        CameraModeSingle?: SingleDocumentMode;

+        // The camera mode for scanning documents that consist of multiple pages.
+        CameraModeMulti?: MultipleDocumentMode;

+        // The camera mode for scanning long documents in separate parts.
+        CameraModeSegmented?: SegmentedDocumentMode;

         // To limit the amount of images that can be taken.
         ImageLimit: 10,